-FUND FINANCIAL STATEMENTS
+FUND FINANCIAL STATEMENTS:

 The fund financial statements provide information about the School District's funds, including fiduciary funds.
 Eliminations have been made to minimize the double counting of internal activities.
 Separate financial statements are presented for governmental and fiduciary funds.
 The emphasis of fund financial statements is on major governmental funds, each displayed in a separate column.
+The School District had no funds reported as nonmajor funds.